-The $Z'{500}$ , W, and $\nabla \cdot W$ fields are composited around the centroid of each block for the first, strongest, and final days of each block life cycle.
+The Z500', \vec{W} , and $\vec{\nabla} \cdot \vec{W}$ fields are composited around the centroid of each block for the first, strongest, and final days of each block lifecycle.
 To account for the convergence of meridians, relevant fields are projected onto equal-area grids before compositing.
-The initial time step of a block is the first time step that the block satisfies the amplitude, size, and reversal conditions.
-The strongest time step of a block is defined as the time step with the greatest $Z'{500}$ (at a single latitude-longitude location) within a block.
-The final time step is the last time step that a block satisfies the amplitude, size, and reversal conditions.
+The initial time step of a block is the first timestep that the block satisfies the amplitude, size, and reversal conditions.
+The strongest time step of a block is defined as the time step with the greatest Z500' (at a single lat/lon location) within a block.
+The final timestep is the last timestep a block satisfies the amplitude, size, and reversal conditions.

-The composites presented in this paper only include midlatitude blocks whose centroid are always south of 65° N. This is because we find that the high-latitude blocks exhibit distinct physical behavior.
-From reanalysis data, highlatitude blocks in the Southern Hemisphere have different dynamical evolution and different impacts on the surrounding flow, as compared to midlatitude blocks (Berrisford et al., 2007).
-The 65° N cutoff was chosen after estimates showed this to be near the minimum in the meridional potential vorticity gradient, and thus the northern limit of the midlatitude waveguide (e.g., Wirth et al., 2018).
-Compositing results were robust to changes in cutoff latitude of $\pm 7.5^{\circ}$ .
+The composites presented in this paper, only include midlatitude-blocks whose centroid are always south of 65° N. This is because we find that the high-latitude blocks exhibit distinct physical behavior.
+From reanalysis data, high-latitude blocks in the Southern Hemisphere have different dynamical evolution and different impacts on the surrounding flow, as compared to midlatitude blocks (Berrisford et al., 2007).
+The 65° N cut-off was chosen after estimates showed this to be near the minimum in the meridional potential vorticity gradient, and thus the northern limit of the midlatitude waveguide (e.g. Wirth et al. 2018).
+Compositing results were robust to changes in cut-off latitude of +/- 7.5°.